-Grip the front handle with your left hand.
+Pull the starter handle (5): Grip the front handle with your left hand.
 Hold the chain saw on the ground by placing your right foot through the rear handle.

-Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly.
-Never twist the starter cord around your hand.
+Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine fires.

-As the chain brake is still engaged the speed of the engine must be set to idling as soon as possible, this is achieved by quickly disengaging the throttle lock.
+As the chain brake is still engaged the speed of the engine must be set to idling as soon as possible, this is achieved by disengaging the throttle lock.
+Disengagement is done by gently touching on the throttle trigger.
 This prevents unnecessary wear to the clutch, clutch drum and brake band.
+Allow the machine to idle a few seconds before giving full throttle.